 Mississippi INBRE requires all participants to adhere to all instructions and requirements given by the My Brother’s Keeper, Inc. staff.

 Mississippi INBRE Service Scholars receive an award of $4,500.
-This award should be used to cover your living expenses throughout the 10-week summer internship AND to help pay for travel expenses to Mississippi Academy of Sciences and the Mississippi INBRE Symposium.
+This award should be used to cover living expenses throughout the 10-week summer internship AND to help pay for travel expenses to Mississippi Academy of Sciences and the Mississippi IDeA Conference.

 The deadline to submit applications for the Mississippi INBRE Service Scholars program is the close of business (5 p.m.)
 March 1.

-To apply for the Mississippi INBRE Service Scholars program, fill out the form below and attach a resume and a personal narrative.
+To apply for the Mississippi INBRE Service Scholars program, fill out the form below and attach a resume, a personal narrative, and unofficial transcripts.
 Please be sure to enter the required information correctly as this will be crucial in notifying students of their award status.

-The personal narrative should include information about the student applying, future goals, purpose of being in the biomedical research field, past lab experience or community-based public health outreach, and any other information that would be useful during the selection process.
+The personal narrative should include information about the student applying, academic and career goals, purpose of being in the biomedical research field, past lab experience or community-based public health outreach, and any other information that would be useful during the selection process.
 Also, please include the answer to the following question: “What do you believe is the connection between public health and biomedical research?“.
 Please be specific in your narrative regarding your interests and goals as this information will be considered in your research topic assignments.
 If you have other requests for placement, please include this information in your narrative.
 For more information about the narrative, please visit the “Frequently Asked Questions” section of the website.

 If you have any questions about our student awards, please visit our FAQ section or email us at [email protected].